flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 Inside VRAM, there is an area dedicated to tiles called **Character generator** (Sega refers to tiles as 'Characters'), and it's set to be **14 KB long**.
 Each tile occupies 32 bytes, so we can store up to 448 tiles.

-Each tile contains 64 pixels, and the VDP rules that each pixel must use 4 bits, allowing **16 colours can be chosen**.
+Each tile contains 64 pixels, and the VDP rules that each pixel must use 4 bits, allowing **16 colours to be chosen**.
 These bits reference a single entry in **Colour RAM** or 'CRAM', which is located within the VDP and stores the colour palettes.
 Colour palette systems reduce the size of tiles in memory and enable programmers to alternate their colours without storing multiple copies.

 Colour RAM stores **two palettes of 16 colours each**.
 Each entry is 6 bits wide, with each 2-bit set defining one colour from the RGB model.
 This provides a total of 64 colours to choose from.